FrancesCoronel/personal-website-v3/_posts/2014-10-20-midterm-melodrama-data-structures-with-java.md

     -   ignores or hides certain details at certain times, e.g. collection is abstraction where details of implementation are hidden
--   *“abstract” in abstract data type*
+-   *"abstract" in abstract data type*
     -   means that there are many different ways of implementing data type
 -   *algorithm*